Estate planning: Not just for the wealthy

 It is only the top 0.1 percent of U.S. earners who have to worry about the federal estate tax.
-Beginning in 2018, each individual can pass approximately $11.18 million during life, at death, or in some combination thereof free of estate, gift and generation-skipping transfer tax.
-Married couples can transfer approximately $22.36 million.
-These will increase annually for inflation.
+Beginning in 2023, each individual can pass approximately $12.92 million during life, at death, or in some combination thereof free of estate, gift and generation-skipping transfer tax.
+Married couples can transfer approximately $25.84 million.
 But even for those who will never reach that level of wealth, there are still tax implications and important financial decisions to be made.

 Estate planning also helps you prepare for scenarios if your health declines or you become incapacitated, through drawing up powers of attorney for financial and medical decisions.